 With this guide, we’ll showcase the major attractions you can expect to see here.

 - Make your way to Shau Kei Wan MTR

 - Follow the signs for bus number 9.

 - IMPORTANT: Due to the popularity of Cape D’Aguilar, not all number 9 buses go to the starting point.

-- There are some buses that skip Cape D’Aguilar and go straight to Shek O.
+- Some buses skip Cape D’Aguilar and go straight to Shek O.

 - Some buses terminate at Cape D’Aguilar.

-- And then there are some that go via the normal route, which is via Cape D’Aguilar before terminating at Shek O.
+- And some buses follow the normal route, which is that they ply via Cape D’Aguilar before terminating at Shek O.

 - Make sure that the bus you board, states “via Cape D’Aguilar” or that it terminates at Cape D’Aguilar.
 If it omits Cape D’Aguilar, don’t get onto it.